Skip to content

 If your partnership does not have a partnership agreement, the law will imply default provisions from the Partnership Act 1890.
 Similarly, if you do have a partnership agreement, but it is silent on a particular matter, the law will imply its own terms.
 Unfortunately, these default terms are outdated and not commercially sensible for many partnerships.
 Therefore, you and your partners should draft a partnership agreement that specifies the exact terms governing the partnership.

 If you need help exploring the best-suited structure for your business, our experienced business lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-Visit our membership page or call us today on 0808 196 8584.
+For a low monthly fee, you will have unlimited access to solicitors to answer your questions and draft and review your documents.
+Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions